Search

 • Genomics and synthetic biology

 As of now, AGI and ASI still represent a hypothetical future for humanity.
-For many, it signals a potential “singularity” or “point of no return” where AI will either become humanity’s most important technological advancement or its downfall.
+For many, it signals a potential “singularity” or “point of no return” where AI will either become humanity’s most important technological advancement or a massive existential risk leading to its downfall.

 The good news is that most estimates say that we still have decades to ensure that the proper safeguards and incentives are put in place.
 This is to develop AGI or ASI in a way that serves our best interests.
 The bad news is that the current pace of development has completely eclipsed our political and societal will to regulate the field of AI.